syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Create a new async method with name as ``CreatePowerPoint`` and include the following code snippet to **create a PowerPoint document in Blazor** WASM app.
+Step 7: Create a new async method with name as ``CreatePowerPoint`` and include the following code snippet to **open an existing PowerPoint Presentation in Blazor WASM app**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-using (Stream inputStream = await client.GetStreamAsync("Data/Template.pptx"))
+using (Stream inputStream = await client.GetStreamAsync("Data/Template.pptx"));
-{
-    //Open an existing PowerPoint Presentation.
-    using (IPresentation pptxDoc = Syncfusion.Presentation.Presentation.Open(inputStream))
+//Open an existing PowerPoint Presentation. using (IPresentation pptxDoc = Syncfusion.Presentation.Presentation.Open(inputStream));

-    {
+{% endhighlight %}
+{% endtabs %}

+Step 8: Add below code snippet demonstrates accessing a shape from a slide and changing the text within it.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}

 //Get the first slide from the PowerPoint Presentation.
 ISlide slide = pptxDoc.Slides[0];
 //Get the first shape of the slide.
 IShape shape = slide.Shapes[0] as IShape;
-        //Change the text of the shape.
-        if (shape.TextBody.Text == "Company History")
+//Change the text of the shape. if (shape.TextBody.Text == "Company History")
     shape.TextBody.Text = "Company Profile";

+{% endhighlight %}
+{% endtabs %}

+Step 9: Add below code example to **save the PowerPoint Presentation in Blazor WASM app**.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}

 //Save the PowerPoint Presentation as stream.
 MemoryStream pptxStream = new();
 pptxDoc.Save(pptxStream);
 pptxStream.Position = 0;
-        //Download Powerpoint document in the browser.
-        await JS.SaveAs("Sample.pptx", pptxStream.ToArray());
+//Download Powerpoint document in the browser. await JS.SaveAs("Sample.pptx", pptxStream.ToArray());
-    }
-}

 {% endhighlight %}
 {% endtabs %}

-Step 8: To download the PowerPoint document in browser, create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+Step 10: To download the PowerPoint document in browser, create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}